Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 **TOTP** (Time-based OTP)  uses a moving factor based on time, with a timestep of 30 or 60 seconds.
 A given OTP is valid only during a single timestep, making it harder to brute-force than HOTP.

+#### Smart Card

+A smart card is a credit-card sized token that contains a certificate, and is used for authentication together with a PIN code.
+It can require physical proximity (NFC) or may need to be inserted in a card reader.

 #### Authentication methods